Family Camp at Camp Pinnacle

 Is there internet access?

 Yes.
 Camp Pinnacle is lucky to have WiFi access despite our rural location.
-That being said, bandwidth can become limited if too many people are online at once.
+That being said, we encourage all families to embrace our tech-free atmosphere and unplug for the weekend.
 Internet access is only available in and around the dining hall and office area.

 Will family camp be unplugged?